+11_1 Vic Powell

-Aerial View of Campus - December, 2001.
+11_2 Aerial View of Campus - December, 2001.
 Hays Hall is under construction; Thomas Laboratories is still present.

-Tour 2 - East Campus

-From the Milligan Clock turn south and then east at the Baxter Hall entrance.
+Tour 2 - East Campus From the Milligan Clock turn south and then east at the Baxter Hall entrance.
 Follow the diagonal path heading southeast.
-Before coming to Grant Street you will pass Martindale Hall, a dormitory constructed in 1961 and completely renovated in 2016 (photo on p.
-18).
+You will pass Martindale Hall, a dormitory constructed in 1961, and come to Grant Street.
 Just north of the railroad tracks is The Wabash Center for Teaching and Learning in Theology and Religion.
 The Center was built on the site of Kingery Hall, demolished after sustaining severe damage in a wind storm.
-College Hall/Theta Delta Chi Fraternity is just across the railroad tracks.
-Currently the Theta Delta Chi occupies the first floor of the building, with independents upstairs.

-Across Grant Avenue is the Fine Arts Center.
+College Hall - formerly the Tau Kappa Epsilon fraternity house - is just across the railroad tracks.
+Across Grant Street is the Fine Arts Center.
 The Humanities Center, housing the Speech (now Rhetoric) and Theater departments, was opened in 1968.
 The north and south wings were added in 1993, and the building was renamed the Fine Arts Center.

-The Art Department's offices, studios and classrooms occupy the south wing.
+The Art department's offices, studios and classrooms occupy the south wing.
 Exhibitions and the college's permanent collection are on display in the Eric Dean Gallery and the Gregory J. Huebner Gallery.
 Eric Dean (H1961), Professor of Religion and Philosophy (1957-1989) and LaFollette Distinguished Professor in Humanities, was a strong supporter of the fine arts, particularly during his years as chair of the Humanities Division.
 An accomplished painter, Professor Huebner (H1977) taught Art at the college for 37 years.
 The lobby and ticket office are located in the center section of the building.
 Plays are produced in Ball Theater, immediately east of the lobby.
 There is also a smaller experimental theater in the basement.
 Offices and classrooms for the Rhetoric Department are upstairs; offices for the Theater Department are on the main floor.
 The Music Department's studios, rehearsal rooms and offices occupy the north wing of the building.
 To the east of Littell Lobby you will find Salter Hall, the principal venue for musical performances on campus.
 Lewis S. Salter (H1957), Professor of Physics (1953-67) and the college's twelfth president (1978-88), was himself an accomplished musician.
 Follow the hall north and then east to the Enenbach Classroom (M140).
 Through his leadership and work with ensembles, Professor (1969-84) Fredric Enenbach did much to build the music program at Wabash.
 Many of his compositions were performed on campus.

-Wabash Center
+12_1 Wabash Center

-Fine Arts Center
+12_2 Fine Arts Center

-Eric Dean
+12 3 Eric Dean